 by Andrew Hudgins

-One day I’ll lift my iphone
+One day I’ll lift my telephone

 and be told my father’s dead.
 He’s ready.